Mary Christian (politician): Research

-During Christian’s time as an educator she wrote multiple papers and dissertations about educational approaches.
+During Christian’s time as an educator, she wrote multiple papers and dissertations about educational approaches.
 Her dissertation, “A Study of the Dimensions of the Nongraded School concepts” has been referenced in articles about educational practices.
 Christian was also active giving speeches and sessions through the Association for the Study of Negro Life and History.
 In 1970, her session was on teaching the Black experience with literature in schools.
-She was actively involved in many avenues as an educator and bringing awareness to Black experiences.
-Including being a professor and the Dean of Education at Hampton University in 1980.
-She was lovingly called ‘Dr. C’ by her many students.
-Christian was a Hampton City School Board member, becoming the first African American woman to do so.